aspose-slides/Aspose.Slides-API-References/content/cpp/english/system/details_operationcanceledexception/_index.md

 ---
 title: Details_OperationCanceledException
 second_title: Aspose.Slides for C++ API Reference
 description: "OperationCanceledException is thrown in a thread upon cancellation of an operation that the thread was executing.
-CancellationToken member is not implemented.
 Never create instances of this class manually.
 Use the OperationCanceledException class instead.
 Never wrap the OperationCanceledException class instances into System::SmartPtr."
 type: docs
 weight: 586
 url: /system/details_operationcanceledexception/